 When is the best time to go?

-You can bring a cooler with food and drinks (Alcohol cannot be sold at Crab Island, but you can bring your own if you like-just make sure you have a designated driver), cash for the Crab Island vendors (if you choose), and your rafts and floaties; otherwise, just pack like you would for a day at the beach (minus the chairs and umbrellas).
+You can bring a cooler with food and drinks (Alcohol cannot be sold at the sandbar, but you can bring your own.
+Make sure you have a designated driver as drinking and driving laws are strictly enforced, and your rafts, sunscreen and floaties.
+Otherwise, just pack like you would for a day at the beach (minus the chairs and umbrellas).
 For a more extensive list, check out our packing guide here.

-If you’d like to spend a day on the water in Destin to visit Crab Island, contact us at (850) 650-2628 to reserve your boat rental or Crab Island excursion.
-We offer a full selection of fishing, pontoon, and power boat rentals -as well as the Crab Island Shuttle Boat – to get you out to Destin’s most popular hangout for some fun in the sun!
+If you’d like to spend a day on the water visiting Destin’s most popular attraction, contact us at (850) 650-2628 to reserve your boat rental or Crab Island excursion.
+We offer a full selection of fishing, pontoon, and power boat rentals -as well as the Crab Island Shuttle Boat and Adventure Tour – to get you out for some fun in the sun!

 Hi, I’m Heather Thomas.
 As a Destin area native, mom to 3 boys, and all-around adventure lover, I love to share my passion for my hometown with others.
 Join me as I explore the Emerald Coast and show you how to add a SPLASH of fun and a BOAT-load of adventure to your Destin vacation!